 EV Charging Stations

-“Building the EV Charging Stations was an easy decision because it fits right in with our iCare Program,” said Barb Krumm, Director of Marketing and Public Relations.
+“Building the EV Charging Stations was an easy decision because it fits right in with our iCare Program,” said Barb Krumm, Director of Marketing and Public Relations upon opening the EV Stations in January 2011.
 “The idea for the EV stations was inspired by an article our Ocean Lakes IT consultant forwarded to our management.
 At the same time, the National Association of RV Parks and Campgrounds (ARVC) requested information from campgrounds that were catering to EVs.
 That piqued our interest and we set about researching EV technology.”

 “It’s a win-win to help someone who is trying to help our environment,” Krumm said.
 “Research also helped us determine that accommodating East Coast travelers with this new eco-friendly technology made good sense.
 We felt that establishing a charging station location at an oceanfront destination about 75 miles from I-95 would be good business as well.”